PHYLLIS DUNIPACE (CHAIR)

 Her interest in animals and the environment led her in 2005 to become a founder-member of Chios Nature – a group dedicated to the wildlife of Chios, the Aegean island that her family is originally from.
 Anna is also a Board Member of MEDASSET (working for the conservation of sea turtles in the Mediterranean).

-She contributes principally to the communication and awareness work of the organisations she supports, and particularly enjoys devising innovative educational programmes for young people.
-She has shared her life with her husband, Andreas, two sons, two grandsons (so far) and, to date, five English bull terriers.
+She contributes principally to the communication and awareness work of the organisations she supports, and particularly enjoys devising innovative educational programmes and games for young people.
+She has shared her life with her husband, Andreas, two sons, four grandchildren (so far) and, to date, six English bull terriers (though not all at the same time)!

-She harbours an as yet unfulfilled ambition one day to swim in the sea alongside a wild turtle.
+Anna harbours an as-yet-unfulfilled ambition one day to swim in the sea alongside a wild turtle.

 Maria Marinos, came to GAWF with a background in financial reporting, editing and Public Relations for major institutes both in the UK and in Hong Kong.